The Why, What, and How of Economic Revolution

 Now, we covered this in the beginning, but it’s worth mentioning here again.
 Capitalists and coordinators don’t exploit or compete with workers because they are mean (although some of them are very mean).
 They do it because the system has governing rules, and they are in the position in that system in which it makes perfect, logical sense to behave that way.
 Even the capitalists who are truly nice – who treat their workers well, who are genuinely good people in their private lives, who donate to important causes – still play a devastating role in society.
 They simply cannot exist other than through the exploitation of the people who work for them.
 There’s no way around it.

 That’s the scary thing.
 It would be one thing if all we were dealing with was a bunch of assholes.
 If that were the case, we could just send them on a fancy space shuttle to another (forever after unfortunate) planet.
 But it’s not that.
 We’re talking about an entire set of relations, norms, and institutions.
-We are dealing with a deeply entrenched, sophisticated system that compels people to take advantage of others.
+We are dealing with a deeply entrenched, sophisticated system that compels people to treat each other poorly, to take advantage of one another, to compete.
 It is a system that ultimately rewards people for being antisocial.

 Even that system, though, cannot overpower basic human drives to help one another.
 Even capitalism cannot compel a mother to compete with her daughter for food.
 Even capitalism cannot undermine the countless examples of people sharing resources, even in times when resources are almost nonexistent.
 Even in the midst of all this, people have organized throughout history to oppose this system, or to fill in the enormous gaps capitalism tears through our society, from revolutions and unions, to bike-shares and food drives.
 That ought to tell us something about people, and about the potential they have to live a different way.
 More on that later.